codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 enough architectural skill that firms would hire him he opted to build a portfolio using the software those firms used and design his knowledge of design theories  interesting and fun .
 It was disconnected from the actual skill used in  companies

 Roger Craig did his Jeopardy! testing on the actual questions from past shows.
 Eric Barone learned video game art by making art for his video game.
 Benny Lewis learns to speak languages quickly by following a policy of attempting some back-and-forth dialog from the very first day.
 What these approaches share is that the learning activities are always done with a connection to the context in which the skills learned will eventually be used.

+Roger Craig knew that he had to create an environment to translate what he learn to Jeopardy  . by being on the show 100 times.
+Start by learning from the past Jeopardy

+During the Author MIT  challenge he realize that to pass the class it wasn't the lecture set it was the problem set that was importance .
+Most student thing that the lecture sitting and listening to them will improve their learning  , similar to those that thing the final exam is a check on their knowledge  .

+During the Author no English method , he figure out that he  can learn a language by using dictionary app and seeing word that he forgot

+understand a subject particularly well  , such as Vishal Maini with machine learning  and artificial intelligence , he want to be able to thing and talk intelligently about machine learning  .
+Enough to be able to land non technical role in a company that utilized that method

+one of the ultra learning  project bases learning was to create a paper about military history .
+Instead of having too passively read all the information from a text book
+Tristan de Montebello ,  when preparing to completed in the world championship  of public speaking , pushed to speak at a middle school , the middle school children  were easy to bore so he could she wheter or not his speech have inspired them immediately than if he were to speak  to adult

-- **Best Practices:**
+###  **Best Practices:**
-- **How to Apply This Principle:**
+### **How to Apply This Principle:**

 **---**
 ### **Review Template for Each Principle Chapter (IV–XII)**